 Liability, aka.
 Bodily Injury Coverage or BI, insures you in the event that someone else is hurt as a result of your negligence.

-Uninsured Motorist Coverage, which insures you in the event that someone else who injures you is either uninsured or underinsured.
+Uninsured Motorist Coverage, which covers you in the event that someone else who injures you is either uninsured or underinsured.

-Property Damage Insurance, which insures you in the event that you cause damage to the property of others.
+Property Damage Insurance, which covers you in the event that you cause damage to the property of others.

 Comprehensive Insurance, which provides coverage to you for damage to your vehicle, theft, and loss of use of your vehicle.